Skip to main content

 Warwick Way:

-• The existing temporary one-way westbound traffic direction on Warwick Way between Upper Tachbrook Street and Belgrave Road will be made permanent.
+• Permanent one-way westbound operation on Warwick Way between Upper Tachbrook Street and Belgrave Road.

-• The existing temporary left turn ban into Warwick Way from Wilton Road will be made permanent.
+• Permanent left turn ban into Warwick Way from Wilton Road.

-• The existing temporary right turn ban into Warwick Way from Denbigh Street will be made permanent.
+• Permanent right turn ban into Warwick Way from Denbigh Street.

-• No access for general traffic to Warwick Way from Belgrave Road except cyclists
+• No access for general traffic into Warwick Way from Belgrave Road except cyclists.

 • Guildhouse Street will be closed at the junction with Warwick Way, except for access for emergency vehicles and cyclists.

-• Churton Street will become one-way northbound between Belgrave Road and Tachbrook Street.
+• Churton Street will become one-way northbound between Belgrave Road and Tachbrook Street with two-way cycling permitted.

 • Vehicles must turn right into Churton Street from Charlwood Place.